YuChinKoo/project-arceus/README.md

 Yuanyuan Li

 ## Description
 The purpose of this web application is to allow users to auto-generate their portfolio website.
 The user is prompted to input information they would like to be added to a website, and then utilized and implemented into website templates of their choosing.
 If a template was not selected, a set of options will be given to the user like what color scheme to use, what kind of webpage they would like (single scrollable page vs. tabbed), etc. This web application is a single-tenanted system, but supports user authentication for multiple users.
 Upon auto generating a personal website, this application will provide the auto generated code to the rightful users as that code will be owned and maintained by them.

 ## Key Features
+note: store input values in cookie so that if user wants to go back, the user would not have to put in those values again
 - Input form

 initial form for their experiences, etc